ddos-clearing-house/testbed/dashboard/README.md

 ## Documentation
-The dashboard is a Flask application with a Flask RESTful API which functions as the interface between the dashboard and attack scripts.
+The dashboard is a Flask application with a Flask RESTful API which functions as the interface between the dashboard and attack script.
 The website is hosted in docker containers using docker-compose.
-The compose configuration lists the following services:
+The docker-compose configuration lists the following services:
-- flask: the Flask application with the dashboard and API
+- flask: the Flask application with the dashboard website and API
 - nginx: the nginx webserver
-- certbot: ensures validity of the SSL certificate
+- certbot: create SSL certs and ensures validity of the SSL certificates
 - ipv6nat: helper container to allow IPv6 connections.
 Assigns an IPv6 address to each container.

-Make sure docker and docker-compose are installed on the system.
-After setting everything up, cd to this directory and run `docker-compose up -d --build`.
+Make sure docker and docker-compose are installed and updated on the system.
+After setting up docker(-compose), `cd` to this directory and run `docker-compose up -d --build`.

+NOTE: currently, the domain name is set to ddosclearinghouse.eu.
+To use a different domainname, point its DNS records to your server and change the domainname in [this file](/dashboard/flask/app/__init__.py).

 ### Flask
 The entrypoint to the Flask application is [run.py](/flask/run.py).
 The application is served with uWSGI using